 Dethatching and Aerating

-Hardcore lawn guys love to talk about dethatching and aerating, but these are two lawn care chores you may or may not have to perform.
+Hardcore lawn people love to talk about dethatching and aerating, but these are two lawn care chores you may or may not have to perform.
 "Thatch" is a fancy name for the buildup of dead grass roots and blades that naturally occur during your lawn's life cycle.

 Some thatch is good.
 It acts as a natural mulch while it decomposes, eventually returning key nutrients to the soil.
 When thatch gets more than about 1/2 inch thick, however, it can trap too much moisture.
 This can create rot and can attract unwanted insects to your lawn.
 To dethatch your lawn, go over it with a thatch rake.
 If your lawn is large, consider renting an electric dethatcher.
 These tools do make the job go quicker.